Your law firm financials contain valuable information that can help you be more profitable

 Benchmarks & KPI

 Benchmarks and KPIs (key performance indicators) give you a quick measurement value that will help you determine if you are reaching your firm goals.
 Ultimately if you are hitting your targets each month you will reach your overall goal at the end of the year.
-Before we jump into benchmarks and KPIs, let me stress that you can only rely on these metrics if your accounting is accurate and timely.
+Before we jump into benchmarks and KPIs, let me stress that you can only rely on these metrics if your legal accounting is accurate and timely.
 Having inaccurate accounting leads to inaccurate metrics.
 And reviewing metrics that are months old won’t help you either.
 You need information that is up to date that can help you see what to change immediately.

 Also, these metrics are broad.
 Different metrics might apply to different areas of law.
 For example, a criminal defense attorney may have different metrics than an estate planning attorney simply because how they operate their practices is different.

 One thing I hate about benchmarks is you’re comparing yourself to an industry standard.
 Stop!
 That doesn’t matter.
-There are too many variables that go into a benchmark such as firm size, location, or practice area.
+There are too many variables that go into a benchmark such as law firm size, location, or legal practice area.
 Define what your goal is first and what you want your firm to look like.
 Then create the benchmark or goal KPI.

 Below is a list and explanation of helpful KPIs for you to consider tracking in your firm.